John Greenleaf Whittier's "Maud Muller"

-Introduction and Text of Poem, "Maud Muller"
+Introduction and Excerpt from "Maud Muller"

 John Greenleaf Whittier's "Maud Muller" narrates a contemplative reflection in 55 rimed couplets.
 The title character is a young, country girl who often looks toward town and wonders how much better her life would be if she could partake of city residence.

 The narration dramatizes the theme of the melancholy of choice, somewhat along the lines of Robert Frost's "The Road Not Taken."
-As the speaker in Frost's poem shows regret, the characters in "Maud Miller" also demonstrate regret about their choices, but the Maud Muller characters experience less evenmindedness vis-a-vis their choices than the Frost speaker, who accepts the fact that no matter what decision he makes he will regret the fact that he could not do both.
+As the speaker in Frost's poem shows regret, the characters in "Maud Miller" also demonstrate regret about their choices, but the Maud Muller characters experience less evenmindedness vis-à-vis their choices than the Frost speaker, who accepts the fact that no matter what decision he makes he will regret the fact that he could not do both.